The bead model and limit behaviors of dimer models: Interaction between bead models

 Plugging this into \eqref{eq:probnontypical}, one gets

-where $\ell(a_{[i-1]})$ and $\ell(c_{[i]})$ are respectively the length of the dual edges with weight $a_{[i-1]}$ and $c_{[i]}$ given by the mapping described in lemma \ref{lem:mapping}.
-In particular, in the limit $\sm\rightarrow 0$, the probability that the length $L$ of this succession of non typical edges exceeds $p$ fundamental domains equals
+where $\ell(a_{[i-1]})$ and $\ell(c_{[i]})$ are respectively the length of the dual edges with weight $a_{[i-1]}$ and $c_{[i]}$ given by the mapping described in Lemma \ref{lem:mapping}.
+In particular, in the limit $\sm\rightarrow0$, the probability that the length $L$ of this succession of nontypical edges exceeds $p$ fundamental domains equals

-Thus, in the limit, $L$ has a geometric distribution. \end{proof}
+Thus, in the limit, $L$ has a geometric distribution. \end{pf}

-Pushing further the above computations of the lengths of the non typical sequences of edges in frozen columns, one can derive the following:
+Pushing further the above computations of the lengths of the nontypical sequences of edges in frozen columns, one can derive the following.

-\begin{prop} The limiting bead models on the different families of threads $\mathbf{B}_j$ are perfectly correlated: the distance between beads on each side of a frozen column converges in probability to zero. \end{prop} \begin{proof} The details of the proof are omitted here, but by looking carefully at the determinants in the proof given above, one can in fact see that, for every $\sm$, the probability that a sequence of non typical edges in a frozen columns exceeds, say, $\frac{1}{\sqrt{\sm}}$ is of order $q^{1/\sqrt{\sm}}$, and thus decays very fast when $\sm$ goes to zero.
-Thus, in the vertically rescaled graph, the distance between two beads at the extremity of a sequence of non typical edges is close to 0.
-In the scaling limit, the distance between these beads converges in probability to 0. \end{proof}
+\begin{prop} The limiting bead models on the different families of threads $\mathbf {B}_j$ are perfectly correlated: The distance between beads on each side of a frozen column converges in probability to zero. \end{prop} \begin{pf} The details of the proof are omitted here, but by looking carefully at the determinants in the proof given above, one can in fact see that, for every $\sm$, the probability that a sequence of non typical edges in a frozen columns exceeds, say, $\frac{1}{\sqrt{\sm}}$ is of order $q^{1/\sqrt{\sm}}$, and thus decays very fast when $\sm$ goes to zero.
+Thus, in the vertically rescaled graph, the distance between two beads at the extremity of a sequence of nontypical edges is close to 0.
+In the scaling limit, the distance between these beads converges in probability to 0. \end{pf}

-As a consequence, the picture of a typical dimer configuration for a Gibbs measure corresponding to a point in a tentacle of the phase diagram looks like the figure \ref{fig:perles_gen}.
+As a consequence, the picture of a typical dimer configuration for a Gibbs measure corresponding to a point in a tentacle of the phase diagram looks like the one in Figure \ref{fig:perles_gen}.